 To determine if a location is within the boundaries of a designated Opportunity Zone, you can access a listing of local contacts for each area here.
 The local contact person can assist in verifying the address.
 If the address is within the designated Opportunity Zone boundary, then the local person will certify the location for purpose of the Opportunity Zone Certification form, which can be accessed in the Forms section below.

-To access additional detail on Opportunity Zones, including shapefiles and KML maps for DCA-approved Opportunity Zones, as well as poverty data for census block groups throughout the state, click here and scroll down to the Opportunity Zone Program Maps detail.
+To access additional detail on Opportunity Zones, including shapefiles and KML maps for DCA-approved Opportunity Zones, as well as poverty data for census block groups throughout the state, you can go to the Data and Maps for Planning site and scroll down to the Opportunity Zone Program Maps detail.